xsiqi/siqi/README.md

 # siqi
----time yourself whenever you are processing something in order for future improvements declare cursor cur_all is select * from sx_account;
+---time yourself whenever you are processing something in order for future improvements---- declare cursor cur_all is select * from sx_account;
     v_start_nr number;